hikurangi/unicode-converter/README.md

   ```bash
   npm start s 77 121 32 83 116 114 105 110 103 # => Your string is: My String
   ```
   As you can see, quotes and escapes are unnecessary if you're using spaces.
-We handle that.
-Anything after the first parameter is
+Anything after the first parameter is considered a part of your input string.

 **Step 3.** See the conversion result before your very eyes!